What Is HER2-Positive Breast Cancer?

 Surgery may also be an option for stage IV, or metastatic, cancer to prevent or treat symptoms or complications.

 Targeted therapy: Doctors usually start HER2 treatment with special drugs called targeted therapies.
 They block HER2 receptors to help keep your cancer cells from growing.
 These drugs include:

-- Lapatinib (Tykerb), neratinib (Nerlynx): Block certain proteins that can cause uncontrolled cell growth.
+- Lapatinib (Tykerb), neratinib (Nerlynx).
+These block certain proteins that can cause uncontrolled cell growth.